JonTheBurger/.dotfiles/home/.config/nvim/README.md

 ### Classes

-TL;DR, `:` is (essentially) the member function operator.
+TL;DR, `:` is essentially the member function operator.
+It passes the left side of `:` as the first argument to the function on the right side.
 Use the following blueprint for classes:

 ```lua
 Account = {}